FightPandemics/DataModel/README.md

 ## Messages

-Document that represents a mnessage sent by a user in a Message Thread.
+Document that represents a message sent by a user in a Message Thread.
 The status field was thougth to be used in the future to allow flagging a message as edited or deleted.
 It is possible, but optional, to associate a post with the message, to be used as a "quotation" or "embedding" of the post when someone wants to talk about it.

 For more detailed information, please visit the [documentation](https://fightpandemics.github.io/DataModel/).